Sightseeing

 Eight Portland Landmarks.

-Lan Su Chinese Garden is a walled Ming Dynasty-style garden tucked into the Old Town Chinatown neighborhood, built by artisans from Portland's sister city, Suzhou.
-Stone paths wind through covered walkways, koi ponds, and a lakeside teahouse.
+Lan Su Chinese Garden is a walled Ming Dynasty-style garden in Old Town Chinatown, built by artisans from Portland's sister city, Suzhou.
+Stone paths wind through covered walkways, koi ponds, and the Tower of Cosmic Reflections teahouse pouring Chinese teas and small plates.

 Pittock Mansion + Forest Park drive